dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 The auxiliary data for the JSON descriptor is stored at the location `aux_data` in `aux_data_count` 64-bit slots.

-The `next_runtime` field is used to support multiple .NET runtimes in a single process.
+The `runtime_name` and `next_runtime` fields are used to support multiple .NET runtimes in a single process.
 See below.

 ### Compatible contracts